amakarj/react-weather-app/README.md

 This guide is step-by-step guide for a simple Weather App.
 Weather data has been fetched from AccuWeather's Locations and Current Conditions API.
 Main emphasis is on how you work with APIs - how to fetch data and display it.
 There will be a visual example of the app at the end, but it's not the guide's main focus, therefore, it's only a short look.

 This is the final task of a school project about React fundamentals.
-It's been done alone, but we worked in pairs on first three tasks.
+Notice that programming isn't done by the best practice and there'll be most definitely more simple or shorter way to do something (the student just didn't figure it out yet).
+It's been done alone, but is worked in pairs on first three tasks.
 Some explanations or stages, e.g. pre-installations and definitions of fundamentals, have been excluded from this task as they have already been explained elsewhere.
 To get introduced on earlier tasks, you can visit **[here](https://github.com/jenhakk/React.js_Fundamentals)**.

 In the future, visualisation, usage of different libraries and APIs is possible.